Roamer Lithium Ion Batteries Review (My 4 Years Of Use) Are They Worth It?

 How can I talk about a battery without mentioning its battery life?

-More good news: this Roamer battery has a really good life and charge cycle.
+More good news: Roamer batteries have a really good life and charge cycle.

 Depending on the size, the battery offers around up to 5000 cycles at 80% discharge, while the low temperature protection is great for preventing damage when traveling in more extreme climates.

-So far, I have had absolutely no problem with charging them.
-We have a 60amp Sterling B2B and it can keep the batteries fully topped up, even on its own.
+So far, I have had absolutely no problem with charging ours.
+In our van we have a 60amp Sterling B2B and it can keep the battery fully topped up, even on its own.
 We also have 480 amps of solar which keeps things topped up, even in mild sunlight, if we aren't moving for a few days.

 If on average we use 50Ah-150Ah of power when parking up for the night, within 2 to 3 hours of driving, the batteries will be fully recharged for the next day.